Digging out of credit card debt

 "But before I did that, I made sure I’d be able to pay it off in 18 months!
 I’m still on pace to do that," Durrenberger says.

 Today, Durrenberger holds down a full-time job as a senior adviser for a provider of retirement plans and lives in Evanston, Illinois.

 Make your future better

-First and foremost, you've got to acknowledge to yourself that you're in debt, and quit thinking it'll magically vanish, he says.
+First and foremost, you have to acknowledge to yourself that you're in debt, and quit thinking it'll magically vanish, he says.

 "It's really tough to admit that you’re in trouble — I know this from personal experience — but that’s the first step.
 It’s OK," he says.